Thanks for your interest in the Fossil Free campaign. We don’t have answers to every question, but here are a few that we’ve been hearing a lot:

 There have been a handful of successful divestment campaigns in recent history, including Darfur, Tobacco and others, but the largest and most impactful one came to a head around the issue of South African Apartheid.
 By the mid-1980s, 155 campuses—including some of the most famous in the country—had divested from companies doing business in South Africa.
 26 state governments, 22 counties, and 90 cities, including some of the nation’s biggest, took their money from multinationals that did business in the country.
 The South African divestment campaign helped break the back of the Apartheid government, and usher in an era of democracy and equality.

-We want College and University Presidents and Boards (as well as Religious and Pension funds) to immediately freeze any new investment in fossil fuel companies, and divest from direct ownership and any commingled funds that include fossil fuel public equities and corporate bonds within 5 years.
+We want institutional leaders to immediately freeze any new investment in fossil fuel companies, and divest from direct ownership and any commingled funds that include fossil fuel public equities and corporate bonds within 5 years.

-200 publicly-traded companies hold the vast majority of the world’s proven coal, oil and gas reserves.
+200 publicly-traded companies hold the vast majority of listed coal, oil and gas reserves.
 Those are the companies we’re asking our institutions to divest from.
 Our demands to these companies are simple, because they reflect the stark truth of climate science:

 - They need immediately to stop exploring for new hydrocarbons.

-- They need to stop lobbying in Washington and state capitols across the country to preserve their special breaks.
+- They need to stop lobbying politicians to preserve their special tax and other breaks.

 - Most importantly, they need to pledge to keep 80% of their current reserves underground forever.